soijen/soijen.github.io/_products/en/prints-posters/Vermont/montpelier.md

 ---
-title: Montpelier Vermont Cityscape | Art Print
+title: Montpelier Vermont Cityscape Print
-name: Montpelier Vermont Cityscape | Art Print
+name: Montpelier Vermont Cityscape Print
-description: This Montpelier cityscape art print highlights the iconic buildings and monuments in Montpelier, the state capital of Vermont.
-Reprinted with care on thick, archival, environmentally friendly paper.
+description: This Montpelier cityscape art print highlights the iconic buildings and monuments in Montpelier, the state capital of Vermont, arranged like a city skyline.
+Printed with care on thick, archival, responsibly sourced paper.
+Features the State House, Hubbarb Park, City Hall, Vermont Historical Society Museum, the Capital City Farmer's Market and more.
+Made in USA.
 imagePath: \assets\images\products\prints\montpelier
 image: 1
 image2: 1